suncoast-devs/handbook/curriculum/front-end/vue/assignments/recreate-a-react.md

 draft: true
 ---

-Over the past could weeks we have been learning React and did a variety of projects; and over the last week we have learned a new framework, Vue.js.
-This weekend, go back to a selected project that we did in React and recreate it using Vue.js.
+Over the past couple of weeks we have been learning React and did a variety of projects; and over the last week we have learned a new framework, Vue.js.
+For this project, go back to a selected project that we did in React and recreate it using Vue.js.

 ## Requirements

-* Recreate either, `Minesweeper`, `Snowman` or `Color Picker` in Vue.js
+* Recreate a React App in Vue

 ### Explorer Mode

-- [ ] Complete the Explorer of the selected project.
+- [ ] Recreate `Color Picker`.

 ### Adventure Mode
-- [ ] Completed the Adventure Mode of the selected project
-- [ ] Choose another project and complete the Explorer mode
+- [ ] Recreate `Snowman`

 ### Epic Mode
-- [ ] Complete the Epic mode the selected project
+- [ ] Recreate `Minesweeper`

  *NOTE* Remember that you should also be working on your capstone project this weekend as well.